Cloud architecture: design scalable and resilient systems

 index

-Cloud Architecture: Design Scalable and Resilient Systems
+How to Design Scalable and Resilient Cloud Architecture

 “The cloud is not just someone else’s computer; it’s a platform for innovation, scalability, and resilience.” — Werner Vogels, CTO of Amazon

-Why Scalability and Resilience Matter in Cloud Architecture
+Why Scalability and Resilience Are Critical

-Key Principles of Scalable Cloud Architecture
+Core Principles of Scalable Cloud Design

 1. Decouple Components